canbooo/experiment-design/docs/source/benchmark.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

 A non-exhaustive list of further |LHS| libraries available in python is given in `this repository <https://github.com/danieleongari/awesome-design-of-experiments>`_.
-In the following, :code:`experiment-design` is benchmarked against the the following libraries
+In the following, :code:`experiment-design` is benchmarked against the the following libraries (or jump to `Results`_)

 - `pyDOE <https://github.com/danieleongari/awesome-design-of-experiments>`_, `pyDOE2 <https://github.com/clicumu/pyDOE2>`_,
   `pyDOE3 <https://pydoe3.readthedocs.io/en/latest/>`_: These are often the first results when one searches for |DoE|